 Above all, Dr. Jackie urges us to remember that traditional flip flops should be worn in moderation.
 “They’re really made for at the beach and poolside,” she says, not a long day of exploring or errand-running.
 Pay attention to how your flip flops fit your feet, if they provide enough cushioned support for your feet, and how your feet feel at the end of the day.
 At Vionic, our flip flops range from comfortable beach flip flops with arch support to orthotic sandals so that your feet won’t hold you back from the adventure.

 We know that wearing flip flops is a sign that warm weather is here!
 If you’re looking for a great pair of women’s flip flops with arch support to keep you moving in comfort and style, check out Vionic’s range of comfortable walking sandals.
 Whether you suffer from plantar fasciitis and are looking for a comfortable pair of sandals or you’re looking for a pair of more supportive flip flops with heel support, we have your flip flop needs covered.
+From women’s sandals with arch support to comfortable sandals for men, make sure you’re wearing supportive sandals this summer.

 *Based on a peer-reviewed clinical study partially funded by Vionic on people experiencing moderate, non-traumatic heel pain.
 Vionic contoured sandals were shown to be comparable in effectiveness to Vionic orthotic inserts.